-Any person who has an interest in the topics addressed in this document, or who is representative of a group or class of persons that has an interest in these issues, may request an opportunity to make an oral presentation at the webinar.
-Such persons may submit requests to speak via email to the Appliance and Equipment Standards Program at ApplianceStandardsQuestions@ee.doe.gov.
-Persons who wish to speak should include with their request a computer file in Microsoft Word, PDF, or text (ASCII) file format that briefly describes the nature of their interest in this rulemaking and the topics they number where they can be reached.
+Any person who has an interest in the topics addressed in this notice, or who is representative of a group or class of persons that has an interest in these issues, may request an opportunity to make an oral presentation at the webinar.
+Such persons may submit such request to ApplianceStandards Questions@ee.doe.gov.
+Persons who wish to speak should include with their request a computer file in WordPerfect, Microsoft Word, PDF, or text (ASCII) file format that briefly describes the nature of their interest in this rulemaking and the topics they wish to discuss.
+Such persons should also provide a daytime telephone number where they can be reached.